spapas/spapas.github.io/content/django-unpoly.md

 This will add the `up-current` class to the `a` element whenever the url starts with `/companies/` (i.e `/companies/`, `/companies/new`, `/companies/1/edit` etc).

 Please notice that it is recommended to have a proper url hierarchy for this to work better.
-For example, if you have `/companies_list/` and `/add_new_company/` you'll need to add the aliases like `up-alias='/companies_list/ /add_new_company/'` (notice the space between the urls).
+For example, if you have `/companies_list/` and `/add_new_company/` you'll need to add the aliases like `up-alias='/companies_list/ /add_new_company/'` (notice the space between the urls to add two aliases).
 Also, if you want to also handle URLS with query parameters i.e `/companies/?name=foo` then you'll need to add `?*` i.e `/companies/?*`.
+These urls aren't aliased by default so `/companies/` doesn't match `/companies/?name=foo` unless you add an alias.

-One final remark is that it is possible to do some trickery to automatically add up-alias to all your nav links, for example, using this code:
+One final remark is that it is possible to do some trickery to automatically add up-alias to all your nav links.
+This is useful in case you have many nav elements and you don't want to add aliases to each one of them, for example, using this code:

 ```javascript
   up.compiler('nav a[href]', (link) => {